If your face is showing significant signs of aging, you could benefit from facelift surgery. But are you ready to undergo this procedure?

-A facelift corrects sagging tissues in the lower face and neck.
+A facelift corrects sagging tissues in the cheeks, lower face and neck.
 If you have jowls, significant lower face wrinkles, and poor jawline definition, you could be ready for a facelift.
+A facelift can also rejuvenate and reposition sagging cheeks.
 A good test is to set your hands along the sides of your jaw and pull gently toward your ears.
 If the results seem desirable, you could be a good candidate for this surgery.
 Other physical signs that you’re ready for a facelift include sagging neck tissues and muscle banding on the neck.

 In addition, you should be in good physical and mental health.
 A facelift is a major surgery, and if you have notable health issues, you are not ready for major surgery.
 Once your health is under control and your doctor has given approval, you could be ready for facelift surgery.